josdejong/lossless-json/README.md

 - run `npm test` to see whether everything works correctly.
 - merge changes from `develop` into `master`
 - create git tag and push it: `git tag v1.0.2 && git push --tags`
-- publish via `npm publish` (this will first run `npm test && npm run build` before actually publishing the library).
+- publish via `npm publish` (this will first build, test, and lint before actually publishing the library).

 ## License